microsoft/pxt-arcade/docs/skillmap/adventure/adventure3.md

 **Take another look at your adventure!**

 - :binoculars: Take a journey through all of your quests!
 Is there more you want to say?
 More you want to do? <br/><br/>
-Do you have enough quests for your user to lose enough lives for a loss or **earn enough gold** for a win?
+Do you have enough quests for your user to lose all of their lives or **earn enough gold** for a win?

 You can keep adding more quests or more text until you're happy with your adventure.